-Back in 2009, my wife, Wendy, and I discussed our wish to take our young family on a Disney cruise for a week.
+Years ago, my wife, Wendy, and I discussed our wish to take our young family on a Disney cruise for a week.
 Setting aside the discussion of whether a Disney cruise (or any cruise for that matter) is a good idea for a family that included a non-potty-trained 1-year old plus a 3-year old, let me tell you what that discussion did for us.

 First, we wrote down in our budget and in emails/texts back and forth our plans for going.
-Next, we determined that we would, after all, take our family on a cruise in the fall of 2010.
+Next, we determined that we would, after all, take our family on a cruise.
 Once we set that goal, Wendy (the wonder that she is) set to work over the next 12 months or so researching costs for airfare, cruise tickets, hotels, and even some tickets for an Orlando theme park for a couple of days.
 Because we had agreed upon and written it down (in our calendars, in our budget, etc.), she was always on the lookout for good deals, and she certainly found them.
 She also noticed offers over the next year for special pricing on travel and lodging so that the budget for such expenses ended up being just a fraction of the originally expected costs.

 We ended up spending a wonderful two weeks together as a family, had lots of fun, ate way too much as all cruisers do, dealt with a few tantrums, made some great memories, had only one broken bone in the family, and were even able to incentivize Wendy’s Mom and her best friend to come along with us (though that didn’t take much).
 This all happened because Wendy and I turned our “someday wish” into a goal by writing it down, looking at it and talking about it frequently.

 It’s my belief that Dreamers dream, doers do.
 And Doers turn their dreams and wishes into goals.

 Here’s a simplified, step-by-step method to turning our dreams into goals.